Creating a new information architecture (IA) and content strategy for the product documentation

-Aim: Restructure the webpages for product documentation based on the technical journey that administrators typically follow for installation, configuration, onboarding, and optimisation.
+Aim: Restructure and enhance the content of the webpages for Citrix Workspace product documentation based on the technical journey that administrators typically follow for installation, configuration, onboarding, and optimisation.

 To these ends, I restructured the product documentation to: